vadv/pg_gatherer/README.md

 You can run agent locally on machine `Target`, then you get additional statistics, for example link `/proc/{pid}/io` stats with query.

+# Why?

+There are a lot of monitoring systems in the world that are known and proven.
+Why make another system?

+The answers:
+* firstly pg_gatherer does not claim to be a full-fledged monitoring system, it developed as a tool for in-depth analysis.
+* it seems natural to me to store different information (not only float/int metrics with tags) but also queries texts in the database.
+* system should be easily extensible with plugins.

 ## Installation